-In this engaging and interactive activity, students will learn about our place in the solar system as they view planet Earth as a spaceship which depends on good passengers and well-maintained systems such as water, energy, waste.
+In this engaging and interactive activity, students will learn about our place in the solar system as they view planet Earth as a spaceship which depends on good passengers and well-maintained systems such as water, energy and waste.

 Students will explore the Botanic Garden, investigating the importance of maintaining different environmental elements and discover actions they can take at home and school to promote sustainable futures.